LaughNet: synthesizing laughter utterances from waveform silhouettes and a single laughter example: LaughNet

 To test our hypothesis, we used HiFi-GAN \cite{kong2020hifi}, a generative adversarial network (GAN)-based \cite{goodfellow2014generative} vocoder \cite{kumar2019melgan} that transforms a mel-spectrogram into a raw waveform, as the basis of our laughter synthesis system.
 As HiFi-GAN is not autoregressive, it can generate waveforms efficiently and with high-fidelity, which enables us to quickly test our ideas.
 The main difference is that we use waveform silhouettes as the input of the generator instead of mel-spectrograms.
 Readers can refer to the original paper \cite{kong2020hifi} for details.
-We summary the only main components in this paper.
+We only summarize the main components in this paper.

 The general structure of LaughNet is illustrated in Figure \ref{fig:laughnet}.
-The generator (G) takes the frame-based silhouette and up-samples it to the designated sampling rate of the waveform.
+The generator (G) takes a frame-based silhouette and up-samples it to the designated sampling rate.
 G consists of many up-sampling layers and several multi-receptive field fusion modules that add features from residual blocks of different kernel sizes and dilation rates.
-The amount of parameters can be adjusted to reduce the size of the system.
-For LaughNet, we simply use the $V1$ configuration described in a previous study \cite{kong2020hifi}.
+The amount of parameters can be adjusted, but for LaughNet model, we simply use the $V1$ configuration described in the original study \cite{kong2020hifi}.
 In a typical GAN-based fashion, G was trained alternatively with one or several discriminators in a minimax game.
-The same as HiFi-GAN, our model includes two types of discriminators: the multi-period discriminator (MPD) which learns to discriminate real and fake segments by processing samples at a particular period; and the multi-scale discriminator (MSD) \cite{binkowski2019high,kumar2019melgan} which learns to discriminate by processing samples at a down-sampling scale.
+The same as HiFi-GAN, our model includes two types of discriminators: the multi-period discriminator which learns to discriminate real and fake segments by processing samples at a particular period; and the multiscale discriminator \cite{binkowski2019high,kumar2019melgan} which learns to discriminate by processing samples at a down-sampling scale.
 To train G, both feature-matching loss \cite{kumar2019melgan} and mel-spectrogram loss \cite{kong2020hifi} are used.